douglaz/psl/Using-the-CLI.md

 Run inference with the general command:

-`java -jar psl-cli-CANARY.jar -infer -model [name of model file].psl -data [name of data file].data`
+`java -jar psl-cli-2.0.0.jar -infer -model [name of model file].psl -data [name of data file].data`

 When we run inference, the inferred values are outputted to the screen as shown for our example above.
 If you want to write the outputs to a file and use the inferred values in various ways downstream, you can use:

-`java -jar psl-cli-CANARY.jar -infer -model [name of model file].psl -data [name of data file].data -output [directory to write output files]`
+`java -jar psl-cli-2.0.0.jar -infer -model [name of model file].psl -data [name of data file].data -output [directory to write output files]`

 Values for all predicates will be output as `.csv` files in the specified output directory.